ViniciusCastellani/ViniciusCastellani/README.md

 # 💫 About Me:
 👋 Hello i am Vinicius!
-I am currently on my third year of CS.<br>👨‍💻 I'm a self-driven learner exploring the realms of Python, data and backend with Java.<br>🌱 I'm committed to continuous growth and improvement.<br>🤝 I believe in the power of collaboration and enjoy helping others.<br>
+I am currently on my last year of CS.<br>👨‍💻 I'm a self-driven learner exploring the realms of Python, data and backend with Java.<br>🌱 I'm committed to continuous growth and improvement.<br>🤝 I believe in the power of collaboration and enjoy helping others.<br>

 ## 🌐 Socials: